-BLOG: Brexit – the way out.
+BLOG UPDATE: Brexit – the simple way out.
 A business perspective Thursday, 2 August 2018

-Dr Henk de Vries is Associate Professor of Standardisation at Rotterdam School of Management, Erasmus University.
-He is about to embark on his second four-year term as President of the European Academy for Standardisation (EURAS).
-Here, he sets out his thoughts on a Brexit that suits business.
+Dr Henk de Vries is Associate Professor of Standardisation at Rotterdam School of Management, Erasmus University (RSM).
+He is President of the European Academy for Standardisation (EURAS).
+In this updated article, he sets out his thoughts on a simple Brexit that suits business.

-No matter how the Brexit process continues, it will become a disaster for companies both in the UK and in the EU because the British are likely to disappear from the Single Market without proper alternatives being prepared in good time.
+The Brexit negotiations come closer and closer to the resolution but what will this resolution be?
+Any variant seems to be a disaster for companies both in the UK and in the EU because the British are likely to disappear from the Single Market without proper alternatives being prepared in good time.
 This is because of the lack of coherence on the British side, but also because of rigidity on the EU side.
 Leaving the issue to politicians and legal experts could lead to an outcome that is detrimental to business and society on both sides of the Channel.
-I will attempt to show there is a way out, by taking a business perspective.
+I will attempt to show there is a simple way out, by taking a business perspective.

 European Union roots